Places of worship should be safe havens to lay your troubles down and embrace your faith. But what if that safe place turns into a setting for abuse?

 Any person who’s received unwanted sexual attention or advances is a survivor of sexual abuse.
 Secondary survivors are those who indirectly experience the church leader’s sexual misconduct such as spouses, children, and fellow churchgoers.
 If you, your spouse, or your children are among the survivors, we can help you get the peace and justice you deserve.

 The answer to both is yes — if you have been abused by a priest, pastor, rabbi, imam, or other clerical leader, you may be able to file a personal injury lawsuit against them.
+A California priest abuse lawyer can assist you in pursuing legal action against a specific individual.

 If you have been harmed by a church, temple, or mosque, you may be able to sue the institution itself and any decision-makers whose negligence directly injured you.
 Examples of such negligence include placing a known predator in your path, lying or destroying evidence of sexual abuse, or failing to report what they witnessed or heard to the proper authorities.

+Calculating compensation in an abuse case can be complex, but an experienced California clergy sexual abuse lawyer can provide guidance.
 Each case is unique, so there is no one number that describes an average church sexual abuse lawsuit settlement.

 Clergy members who sexually assault or molest those who look up to them must be held accountable for their criminal acts.
 Statistics show that sexual predators continue their abuse until they are caught.
 Not only can filing a lawsuit offer significant closure for yourself, it can also ensure your perpetrator does not have the chance to hurt someone else.